orenhecht/raspberrypi-timemachine/README.md

 ## 9. Connect to time machine
 Go to your Mac Finder you should see your Raspberry Pi there.
-Click on `Connect as` and insert your credentials (user: timemachine).
+Click on `Connect as` and insert your credentials (pi user/password).
 If doesn't work, connect to your Pi through its static IP.
 Open Finder, then hit Command+K on your keyboard and insert:
 ```
 afp://<you Pi ip>
 ```